openshift/cluster-svcat-controller-manager-operator/README.md

 $ oc scale --replicas 1 -n openshift-service-catalog-controller-manager-operator deployments/openshift-service-catalog-controller-manager-operator
 ```

-If you want your own Service Catalog API Server to be deployed you follow a simlar process but instead update the deployment's IMAGE environment variable:
+If you want your own Service Catalog API Server to be deployed you follow a similar process but instead update the deployment's IMAGE environment variable:
 ```
         env:
         - name: IMAGE